mhs/t2-utilization/README.md

 ### Get the API up and running

 The first thing to do is to clone the T2 API project locally and get it up and running.
 Details for how to do that are in the [README for that project](https://github.com/neo/t2-api) and outside the scope of this README.
-Note that you need both the API (usually started via foreman and running on port 5000) and the t2-utilization app (run via lineman on port 8000) to execute the project locally.
+Note that you need both the API (usually started via foreman and running on port 5000) and the t2-utilization app (port 8000) to execute the project locally.

 ### Install node, npm, and ember-cli